tarantool/doc/doc/dev_guide/internals/box_protocol.rst

         IPROTO_FEATURES: :samp:`{{MP_ARRAY array of unsigned integers}}}`
     })

-IPROTO_VERSION is the integer number that increases by one with each change in the IPROTO_FEATURES set.
-The latest version is |iproto_version|.
+IPROTO_VERSION is an integer number reflecting the version of protocol that the client supports.
+The latest IPROTO_VERSION is |iproto_version|.

 Available IPROTO_FEATURES are the following: